zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef chooses to delete an ingredient.
+1. Home Chef chooses to delete an ingredient.
-2. Home chef enters details in required format.
+2. Home Chef enters details to delete an ingredient.
-3. BTBB displays deleted ingredient.
+3. BTBB informs Home Chef that ingredient has been deleted.

     Use case ends.

 **Extensions**

 * 2a.
-Order entered already exists in the system.
+BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs Home Chef that order already exists.

-      Use case ends.

-* 2b.
-BTBB detects an error in the entered data.
-    * 2b1.
 BTBB informs Home Chef why deletion of ingredient failed.

       Use case ends.